-Hurd has outlined growth acceleration, suite broadening, and technology investment as Oracle’s primary goals with NetSuite.
-“We want to globalize and move NetSuite around the planet,” he said at SuiteWorld 2017, adding, “We need to accelerate NetSuite’s expansion across the globe.
-We are going to invest in international expansion.
-That means leveraging our data centers, leveraging our distribution, leveraging everything we have got to accelerate our strategy.”
+Hurd has outlined growth acceleration, broadening of the product line, and technology investment as Oracle’s primary goals with NetSuite.
+“We want to globalize and move NetSuite around the planet,” Hurd said at NetSuite SuiteWorld 2017, “That means leveraging our data centers, leveraging our distribution, leveraging everything we have got to accelerate our strategy.”
+Hurd further adds, “We need to accelerate NetSuite’s expansion across the globe.
+We are going to invest in international expansion.”

+Known for his predictions on the future state of computing, Hurd is confident in the industry’s continual shift to the cloud.
+"You're going to see 70 to 80 percent of our market begin to shift from the traditional outcomes to the cloud market," he said during SuiteWorld 2017.
+The strategic acquisition of NetSuite has helped expand Oracle Enterprise Resource Planning Cloud and enabled a higher standard of customer satisfaction, in turn, positioning Oracle ERP Cloud as a leader in the market with room to grow.
 “We didn’t spend $9.3 billion to disinvest in the business.
 Quite the opposite,” Hurd told SuiteWorld attendees.
 “We spent that money to invest in it to drive it harder, to drive it faster, as part of a grander strategy for Oracle to lead this transformation in the cloud.”